Sunday 3 November 2024

 Stars and Constellations

-● Cassiopeia is a familiar “W” shape and high in the northeastern sky during autumn evenings
+● The constellations of Cassiopeia and Cepheus are high in the northern sky and nearly overhead during November evenings

 Planets

-● Mercury is not practically visible, very low in the western sky following sunset
+● Mercury is visible very low in the southwestern sky following sunset and reaches greatest eastern elongation east of the sun November 16

-● Venus shines brilliantly low in the western sky following sunset
+● Venus shines brightly low in the southwestern sky following sunset

-● Mars rises during late evening and is high in the eastern pre-dawn sky in the Gemini constellation
+● Mars rises during mid-evening and is nearly overhead during early morning in the Cancer constellation

-● Jupiter rises during the evening and is high in the southern pre-dawn sky in the Taurus constellation
+● Jupiter rises during early evening and shines brightly in the eastern sky

-● Saturn is in the southeastern sky during October evenings in the Aquarius constellation
+● Saturn is visible in the southern sky during the evening in the Aquarius constellation and sets near midnight

 Moon Phases